Kate Northrup Relaxed Money Review: My 1-Year Experience

 “My personal bank account has gone from often overdrawn to now a consistent balance of $6K each month.
 This is the first time I’ve ever shown up for my business numbers like this in my 6-year history.
 I’m now consistently paying myself a paycheck for the first time in 6 years.
 It feels so good to do it from a stance of abundance vs. scarcity.
 I’ve started doing Friday morning money dates with my husband, and we’ve turned back on our retirement savings after 3 years of a break.” – Wendy Snyder, Founder of Fresh Start Family (You may recognize Wendy from our connection based parenting interview.
 I met her through Relaxed Money.)

-“As a result of the tools I learned in Relaxed Money, I took clear action and received $150,000 cash from renegotiating the terms of one of my assets.
-I’ve cleared my entire $78,000 (of debt), and I’ve put the remaining money into my long term investment funds, PLUS a high-interest savings account to cover three months of expenses.
+“As a result of the tools I learned in Relaxed Money, I took action and received $150,000 cash from renegotiating the terms of one of my assets.
+I’ve cleared $78,000 (of debt), and I’ve put the remaining money into my long term investment funds, PLUS a high-interest savings account to cover three months of expenses.
 This all happened within months of joining Relaxed Money.” – Joy Asibey-Gabriel

-“Prior to the pandemic, I was making multiple 6-figs… When I joined RM I was in a horrible job and filing for bankruptcy.
-After that, I quit the job, gave myself a 25k raise in a new job, and then after only 6 months… they gave me my full bonus early and a 5% raise.
+“When I joined RM I was in a horrible job and filing for bankruptcy.
+After that, I quit the job, gave myself a 25k raise in a new job.
+After only 6 months they gave me my full bonus early and a 5% raise.
 I’m finally feeling like I’m back to my relaxed self to start my business back up again.
-Oh… and I managed to save $10,000 and have been committed to not spending it.” – Patty Alfonso
+I managed to save $10,000 and have been committed to not spending it.” – Patty Alfonso

 “My business nearly doubled what we made over Christmas despite what was happening in the U.K. economy.
 But what actually was our biggest win to date?
 My husband and I stopped fighting about money.
 We couldn’t even talk about it and he was in total avoidance.
 We are a team in Abundance now and my husband supports my business, which used to be a source of tension in our marriage.
-Relaxed money didn’t just save my business, it saved my marriage.” – Saadia Baig – CEO, Haven Wellness
+Relaxed Money didn’t just save my business, it saved my marriage.” – Saadia Baig – CEO, Haven Wellness

 Who the program is for